Skip to content

 Still I Rise Academy - Juba

-We are working to open our next Emergency and Rehabilitation School in Juba, the capital of South Sudan.
+In December 2025 we opened our Emergency and Rehabilitation School in Juba, the capital of South Sudan.
 A place that, despite being the country’s political and cultural center, is home to thousands of internally displaced children with no access to education.

 Why Juba?